-Teach students about the life and character of George Washington to promote knowledge of their heritage and history and inspire them to become model citizens of our global society.
+We will learn about the life and character of George Washington to promote knowledge of our heritage and history and inspire us to become model citizens of our global society.

 The following ideas will be the focus of “We’re Learning by George” activities:

 - The American Revolution established the first and longest continuing democratic form of government in the modern world.

 - Most historical scholars agree that George Washington was a great man.

 - George Washington was an integral part of the American Revolution and the establishment of our democracy.

 - Great men and women make great citizens.

 - Greatness in men and women can come from studying and emulating greatness from those who have come before us.